SciSharp/BotSharp/docs/quick-start/overview.md

 Your code would have to handle all these different types of requests ro carry out the same logic: looking up some forecast information for a feature.
 For this reason, a traditional computer interface would tend to force users to input a well-known, standard request at the detriment of the user experience, because it's just easier.

-However, BotSharp lets you easily achieve a conversational user experience by handling the natural language understanding (NLU) for you.When you use BotSharp, you can create agents that can understand the meaning of natural language and the nuances and trainslate that to structured meaning your software can understand.
+However, BotSharp lets you easily achieve a conversational user experience by handling the natural language understanding (NLU) for you.
+When you use BotSharp, you can create agents that can understand the meaning of natural language and the nuances and trainslate that to structured meaning your software can understand.

 Features
 -------------